josep-pujol/fsfd-tasking/README.md

     - The Selection of any of the other options will not affect the start or end time of a Task, unless the "Started" option was not previously selected

 - Pages to Add or Edit Tasks
-    - Insert the "Task Name" field; with validation, mandatory field
+    - Add the "Task Name"; with validation, mandatory field
     - Select a "Task Owner" from the dropdown; or leave default option, current user
     - Select a "Task Category" from the dropdown; or leave default option "Undefined"
     - Select a "Task Status" from the dropdown; or leave default option "Not Started"
-    - Add a text description; optional
+    - Add a "Task Description"; optional field
-    - Select the "Due Date" of the Task from a Calendar popup window; with validation or leave current day as default
+    - Select the "Due Date" of the Task from a Calendar popup window; with validation or leave current date as default
     - Select the "Task Importance" from the dropdown; or leave default option "Low"

 - Profile Page